gordonguthrie/belka-example/README.md

 The certificate files are read from hard code paths in the docker setup - you will need to fetch them in an appropriate manner for your application.

+Also the nonce needs to be salted or it can be trivially spoofed.
+The salt is hard coded in `laika_example.erl`.